sreeharsha-rav/typescript-projects/README.md

 - **Typescript**: A superset of JavaScript that adds static types to the language.
 - **Node.js**: A JavaScript runtime that allows the execution of JavaScript code outside of a web browser.
+- **Nodemon**: A utility that monitors for any changes in the source code of a Node.js application and automatically restarts the server.
 - **Express.js**: A web application framework for Node.js that provides a set of features for web and mobile applications.
+- **Fastify**: A web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
 - **Postgres**: An open-source relational database management system that uses and extends the SQL language.
 - **Prisma**: A modern database toolkit that simplifies database access for Node.js and TypeScript applications.
 - **Swagger**: An open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.